Cut is the most complex and technically difficult factor to analyze.

 Lastly, I want to share an interesting story with you before I end this article.
 In a recent trade show I attended, I had the opportunity to speak to people in the management levels from various labs such as EGL, GIA and AGS.
 I asked them the following question.
 “Would you buy a diamond graded by your own lab based on a certificate alone assuming that it has the best possible ratings in all aspects of cut?”

-The answers were all unanimously: No. Mind you, these are all experts in the field and not some unknown John Doe.
-All of them stated that they either need to look at the diamond in person or required further data before they would commit to a purchase.
+The answers were all unanimously: No. Mind you, these are all expert graders in the field and not some unknown John Doe.
+All of them stated that they either need to look at the diamond in person or require further data before they would commit to a purchase.

 The moral of the story here is – you do require additional data beyond a grading report if you want to make rational buying decisions!

 Magnified images, video and analytical cut data are provided in White Flash listings.